Sexually Transmitted Infections

-Sexually transmitted infections (also known as STIs, or STDs for ‘sexually transmitted diseases,’ or VD for ‘venereal diseases’) are infections that are commonly/have a high probability of being spread from person to person through sexual contact.
+Sexually transmitted infections (also known as STI’s, or STD’s for ‘sexually transmitted diseases,’ or VD for ‘venereal diseases’) are infections that commonly have a high probability of being spread from person to person through sexual contact.

 What is a STI?

 An STI (sexually transmitted infection) is a germ (virus, bacteria, parasite) that can cause an illness inside a person even though the person doesn’t have any symptoms.
 The term STI is broader and more encompassing because some infections are curable and may not cause any symptoms.